 Tip #3: Look for Distressed Home Sellers

 In spite of the slowdown in buying and selling real estate activities, there are still plenty of property owners who need to sell their home urgently.
 Indeed, their number might have even gone up as a result of the crisis.
 Those sellers have a very limited pool of property buyers to market their home to as most potential buyers are hesitant to engage in major transactions right now amid the ensuing uncertainty.
-This means that distressed sellers are even more desperate to sell at the moment, and they will be relieved to see any interest in their property for sale.
+This means that distressed sellers are even more desperate to sell at the moment, and they will be relieved to see any interest in their property for sale like these.
 It is possible to score a very good deal at the moment when buying an investment property.

 Tip #4: Ask Around Your Network